Old Brick Capitol

-The Old Brick Capitol in Washington, D.C., served as the temporary Capitol of the United States from 1815 to 1819.
-The building was a private school, a boarding house, and, during the American Civil War, a prison known as the Old Capitol Prison.
+The Old Brick Capitol in Washington, D.C., served as the temporary meeting place of the Congress of the United States from 1815 to 1819, while the Capitol Building was rebuilt after the burning of Washington in late 1814.

+"Old Brick" served as a private school, a boarding house, and, during the American Civil War, a prison known as the Old Capitol Prison.
 It was demolished in 1929, and its site is now occupied by the U.S. Supreme Court building.

 Site history

-The site, as with most of Capitol Hill, was part of Jenkins Hill and was acquired from the Carroll family to accommodate the U.S. Capitol.
+The site was located on Capitol Hill and was acquired from the Carroll family to accommodate the U.S. Capitol.
 Located at 1st and A streets NE in Washington, D.C., on the eastern slope of Capitol Hill, the site's first building was a red brick tavern and hostel called Stelle's Hotel, built around 1800.
 It was part of a neighborhood of rooming houses catering to the U.S. Congress.

 Temporary U.S. Capitol, 1815–1819

 In August 1814, during the War of 1812, the British burned the nearby United States Capitol building.
 The Congress, forced to meet in temporary quarters, pulled down the hostel at 1st and A streets, and built a temporary brick capitol building in the Federal style, laying the cornerstone on July 4, 1815.
 Congress then occupied the brick capitol from December 8, 1815, until 1819, while the original U.S. Capitol Building was rebuilt.
 The first inauguration of President James Monroe took place at the brick capitol on March 4, 1817.

 The building was actually financed by Washington real-estate investors, who had heard rumors that some members of Congress were considering relocation of the national capital in the aftermath of the burning.
 The investors wanted to prevent their land values from decreasing by keeping the government in Washington.